 To arrive at this conclusion, the economists examined the degree to which forecast errors in 2010 and 2011 could be explained by assumptions about spending.
 The forecasts, which came from the IMF, the Organization for Economic Cooperation and Development, the Economist Intelligence Unit and the European Commission, included members of the Group of 20 nations and the European Union.

 A 1 percent reduction in government outlays could cut a nation’s GDP by 0.9 to 1.7 percentage points, according to their calculations.
 Earlier studies tended to assume such a reduction would trim GDP by only 0.5 point, the IMF economists found.

 * * *

 Europe’s youth unemployment rate may not be quite as bad as it first seems, according to JPMorgan Chase & Co.
-(JPM) and the Peterson Institute for International Economics.
+(JPM:US) and the Peterson Institute for International Economics.

 While it may be the highest ever, JPMorgan Chase economist David Mackie and Jacob Kirkegaard of the Peterson Institute said in separate studies in the past week that the official 22.8 percent youth unemployment rate exaggerates the participation of that group in the labor market.

 The rate is overblown because it’s based on the ratio of unemployed to the workforce.
 Because many young people are studying at that age, only 42 percent of that population is in the workforce, according to Mackie, JPMorgan’s London-based chief European economist, in an Oct 5. report.
 Fifty-two percent are in education.